naqadaqe/naqadaqe.github.io/_posts/2022-07-14-recipe-translation.markdown

 You definitely able to find it in any Chinatown nearby your place.

 Chinese buns have more flavors than you can ever imagine.
-From sweet to savory, one of these flavors is sure to hit your taste buds.
+From sweet to salty, one of these flavors is sure to hit your taste buds.
 Some common flavors are:
 - Red beans
 - Peanut
 - Lotus seed
 - Kaya
 - Cabbage
-- Char Sie
+- Char Siew (pork)
 - your [Baozi recipe](/assets/posts/write/recipe-translation/translate-baozi.pdf){: target="_blank"}
 - and many more...